RonItelman/trustquery-trace/README.md

 When a user answers a question, the working .tql document can be updated.

-The TQL CLI (`@trustquery/cli`) gives developers a basic set of tools to create .tql files, parse them, update them, and convert them to other formats, like JSON.
+The TrustQuery Trace library (`@trustquery/trace`) gives developers tools to create .tql files, parse them, update them with diffs, and convert between formats.

-## The Problem TQL Solves
+## The Problem TrustQuery Trace Solves

 When someone asks "How much money was transferred yesterday?", there are multiple valid interpretations:
 - Which timezone defines "yesterday"?
 - Are amounts in dollars or thousands of dollars?
 - Does "transferred" mean sent, received, or both?

-**TQL makes ambiguity explicit and resolvable.**
+**TrustQuery Trace makes ambiguity explicit, resolvable, and traceable over time.**

 ## File Structure